HugoGranstrom/HugoGranstrom.github.io/_posts/2018-07-12-math-codified-limits.md

 If you are reading this at night I apologize for the last paragraph, it might have been a bit to math heavy for this article about codifying math.
 But I just think that it is remarkable that we can express really big numbers even though we can't really comprehend them.

 That was it for this time, I hope you learnt at least something new and that I haven't scared you away from math.
-I would really like to discuss math and such with you so if you are in the mood you can find me on [twitter](https://twitter.com/GranstromHugo) and on my email which both can be found in the footer.
+I would really like to discuss math and such with you so if you are in the mood you can find me on [twitter](https://twitter.com/GranstromHugo).

 **Have a nice day!**